Comparing GEA Group Aktiengesellschaft (GEAGF) and Its Competitors

 |$276.02 million

-GEA Group Aktiengesellschaft has higher revenue, but lower earnings than its competitors.
-GEA Group Aktiengesellschaft is trading at a higher price-to-earnings ratio than its competitors, indicating that it is currently more expensive than other companies in its industry.
+GEA Group Aktiengesellschaft has higher revenue, but lower earnings than its peers.
+GEA Group Aktiengesellschaft is trading at a higher price-to-earnings ratio than its peers, indicating that it is currently more expensive than other companies in its industry.

+This table compares GEA Group Aktiengesellschaft and its peers’ net margins, return on equity and return on assets.

-56.8% of shares of all “Special industry machinery, not elsewhere classified” companies are owned by institutional investors.
-14.0% of shares of all “Special industry machinery, not elsewhere classified” companies are owned by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company will outperform the market over the long term.
+56.8% of shares of all “Special industry machinery, not elsewhere classified” companies are held by institutional investors.
+14.0% of shares of all “Special industry machinery, not elsewhere classified” companies are held by insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company is poised for long-term growth.

 About GEA Group Aktiengesellschaft